Tulshiganga River

-Tulshiganga River (তুলসিগঙ্গ নদী) is in Joypurhat District, Bangladesh.
-Residents have accused the state-owned Joypurhat Sugar Mill of polluting the river.
+Tulshiganga River (তুলসিগঙ্গ নদীpolluting the river.

 Early history

 Tulshiganga is an important river of the district.

 It enters the district near the village of Mukindapur, in Panchbibi thana from the Dinajpur district.
 Entering this district it runs south-west in a meandering course till it falls in the Jamuna, near Akkelpur.
 The river beyond this point is known as the Jamuna and flowing past Naogaon District falls into the Atrai.
 The principal places on its banks are pathuriaghatA where there are some old relics.
 It runs a course of about forty miles in this district.

 Another river, the Chhiri nadi also enters this district from Dinajpur near village Salna in the Panchbibi thana.

 It flows in the district for about thirty miles and then falls in the Jamuna near Khanjanpur.

 From near Khanjanpur a small stream takes off. from Tulshjganga.
 Flowing for a course of about fifteen miles, it falls again in the Tulshjganga.